 Five and a half years ago, the new online brand poured their marketing efforts into social media.
 Social platforms were just starting to gain steam so Shawn stuck his ground when it came to building that momentum.
 It paid off because now, Vexil boasts over 100,000 followers on both Facebook and Instagram, a feat that is usually only accomplished by large scale and global brands.
 To this date, Shawn still does all of the marketing and product design for Vexil.

 Vexil has developed partnerships with athletes such as Chuck Swisher and Derek Kolbaba who have been on board almost since the brand’s inception.
 Shawn said, “Both of those two guys are people I hope to bring along with the brand as long as they want to be a part of it.
 Chuck has been a great ambassador for our brand.
 And I met Derek when he was 15, brought him on at 18 in the beginning, and told him he would be the first official Vexil sponsored PBR rider when I could afford to pay him.
-That time came two years ago.”
+That time came in 2018.”

 According to Shawn, there have definitely been learning curves in the apparel business.
 “You put product out there, you see what people like, you design the next phase based on likes, and it’s just a trial and error experience.
 It’s a challenge but I love challenges.”